wotateam/wota/README.md

 we are using lwjgl for our graphics: http://lwjgl.org/

+It is BSD-licensed, see LWJGL_LICENSE.txt (taken from the project website).

 to use 'Issues & Milestones' (GitHub Bugtracker) in Eclipse (using Mylyn):
 In Eclipse: Help -> Install New Software -> work with: http://download.eclipse.org/egit/github/updates -> install
 Then open view 'Task List' -> Add Repository